NickOveracker/StickDiagrammer/README.md

 ## Legal Stuff
 * Copyright Nick Overacker & Miho Kobayashi.
-* This code is offered under the [PolyForm Strict License 1.0.0](https://polyformproject.org/licenses/strict/1.0.0/), which permits users to use this code for noncommercial purposes but reserves most right for the copyright holders.
+* This code is offered under the [PolyForm Strict License 1.0.0](https://polyformproject.org/licenses/strict/1.0.0/), which permits users to use this code for noncommercial purposes but reserves most rights for the copyright holders.
 * We will migrate to a more permissive FOSS license in the future; we do not know which one we will choose at this time.
 At the very least, derivative works will also be required to be open source after the transition.
+    * Most likely GPL3.
+Stay tuned - I'm going to update the license soon!
 * For uses not permitted under the license, please contact: [nick.overacker@okstate.edu](mailto:nick.overacker@okstate.edu) (or just wait for the new license, but email will be faster).

 ## Dogma of Development